 Laundry is another source of moisture in the air of your home.
 If you wash clothes in hot temperatures, steam and hot water will escape into the air.
 If your washer drains openly into a sink or drains in the floor, even more water is getting into the surrounding atmosphere.
 This is why laundry rooms and basements often feel damp.
 Washing your clothing at a lower temperature will eliminate a little of the moisture.
 Avoid air-drying your clothes indoors, which adds to the moisture too.

 4. Kitchen Activity

 Cooking, running the dishwasher, and the sink all contribute to window condensation.
-A boiling pot of water on the stove, a slow cooker, or a rice cooker give off steam, causing moisture buildup on your windows.
-Running your kitchen fan whenever you’re using the stove or a water-related appliance helps to keeps the air dry.
+A boiling pot of water on the stove, a slow cooker, or a rice cooker gives off steam, causing moisture buildup on your windows.
+Running your kitchen fan whenever you’re using the stove or a water-related appliance helps to keep the air dry.
 Check all plumbing leaks and take care of them right away.

 Plants give off water in a process known as transpiration—essentially, evaporation through the plant leaves.
 An oak tree gives off an unbelievable 40,000 gallons of water in a year!
 Now, chances are, you don’t have an oak tree in your living room, but if you own several houseplants, you may see increased window condensation even from smaller greenery.